 - Clinical science

-- Reactivation (shingles): VZV reactivated (e.g., due to immunocompromise) → virus replicates in the dorsal root ganglia → travels through peripheral sensory nerves to the skin → shingles (less contagious than primary infection)
+- Reactivation (shingles): VZV reactivated, often many years after the primary infection (e.g., especially in immunocompromised individuals) → virus replicates in the dorsal root ganglia → travels through peripheral sensory nerves to the skin → shingles (less contagious than primary infection)

-Pain and rash in a dermatomal distribution, typically affecting 1–3 dermatomes on one side of the body
+Main symptoms: dermatomal distribution, typically affecting 1–3 dermatomes on one side of the body (most commonly affects the cervical, trigeminal, thoracic, and lumbar dermatomes)

 - Usually described as “burning”, “throbbing”, or “stabbing”